ibizaman/selfhostblocks/docs/contracts.md

   Two implementations are provided: self-signed and Let's Encrypt.
 - [Backup contract](contracts-backup.html) to backup directories.
   This contract allows to backup multiple times the same directories for extra protection.
+- [Secret contract](contracts-secret.html) to provide secrets that are deployed outside of the Nix store.

 ```{=include=} chapters html:into-file=//contracts-ssl.html
 modules/contracts/ssl/docs/default.md